hubin-keio/Spike_NLP/README.md

 We offer more in depth documentation located in the [notebooks](https://github.com/hubin-keio/Spike_NLP/tree/master/notebooks) folder, which we recommend reading for further understanding before usage of the models.

 ### Running the NLP BERT Model
-#### Creating the Databases
+1) Creating the Databases
-Prior to running the NLP BERT Model, the `make_db.py` script must be ran to create the RBD Spike Protein database.
+  - Prior to running the NLP BERT Model, the `make_db.py` script must be ran to create the RBD Spike Protein database.
 This can be ran using the command `python make_db.py` from within the `/results/scripts` folder.
-#### Executing
+2) Executing
-There are two different versions of the NLP BERT Model that you can run.
+  - There are two different versions of the NLP BERT Model that you can run.
 One is with DistributedDataParallelization (DDP), which utilizes multiple devices (NVIDIA GPUs in this case) to perform faster training and testing; the other is without DDP.
 Both of these scripts can be ran from the `src/pnlp/runner` folder.
     - To run model runner with DDP: `torchrun --standalone --nproc_per_node=4 gpu_ddp_runner.py`
-  - 4 GPUs used in this case, set by `--nproc_per_node=4`
+      - 4 GPUs on a singular node used in this case, set by `--nproc_per_node=4`
     - To run model runner without DDP: `python runner.py`

 ### Transfer Learning
-#### Generating Pickles
+1) Generating Pickles
-#### Executing Models with Pickles
+2) Executing Models with Pickles
-#### Executing Models without Pickles
+3) Executing Models without Pickles

 ## Citation